All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 - Wear dark-coloured clothes on your safari trip as bright colours might agitate elephants and other wild animals who, in turn, might attack you.

 - Try to be as quiet as possible while inside the forest.
-Any unnecessary noises might be dangerous.
+Any unnecessary noise might be dangerous.

 - Always pay attention to the forest ranger and follow his instructions strictly.

 - October to February is the ideal time to plan your trip to Bhadra Wildlife Sanctuary.
 The weather is clear of unnecessary rains, and the temperature is also on the cooler side.
-All in all, a favourable climate persists during this period.
+Overall, a favourable climate persists during this period.

 - Visitors must carry cameras to capture the beautiful flora and fauna.

-- Bhadra comprises insects and mosquitos.
+- Bhadra comprises insects and mosquitoes.
 Thus, it’s recommended to carry mosquito repellent.

 - It would be best to carry a pair of binoculars to spot the animals and birds that hide away from the jeep trail.

-- Bhadra Wildlife Sanctuary has a team of well-trained physicians.
-But people must carry a first aid kit along with them for emergencies.
+- Bhadra Wildlife Sanctuary has a team of well-trained physicians, but people must carry a first aid kit for emergencies.

 - Medical Facility – The closest hospital to Bhadra Wildlife Sanctuary is 15 km away.
 A faculty team at Bhadra imparts emergency first aid services if the need arises during the trip.

-Threats of Bhadra Wildlife Sanctuary and Tiger Reserve
+Threats to Bhadra Wildlife Sanctuary and Tiger Reserve

-- Hunting animals like wild boar poses a great threat to the sanctuary.
+- Hunting animals like wild boar poses a significant danger to the sanctuary.

 - Poachers kill animals like elephants, spotted deer, and sambar for their tusks, skin, etc.